crypticcoin-renewed/CrypticCoin/doc/book/src/user.md

 # User Documentation

-This section contains user documentation specific to `zcashd`.
+This section contains user documentation specific to `crypticcoind`.

-See [here](https://zcash.readthedocs.io/) for more general Zcash documentation, as well as installation instructions for `zcashd`.
+See [here](https://crypticcoin.readthedocs.io/) for more general Crypticcoin documentation, as well as installation instructions for `crypticcoind`.